 *small warning for the pictures: Don’t mind my hair; it’s pulled back in a bun because I was having a bad hair day.
 Also, I had to use a remote to take the pictures, so my hands are awkwardly positioned.*

-First things first– and don’t say “I’m the realest” (Fancy by Iggy Azalea) or “I’ma say all the words inside my head” (Believer by Imagine Dragons)– I love fashion.
-Who needs boys and relationships when there’s shopping and clothes and the joy of putting together a beautiful outfit?
+First things first– and don’t say “I’m the realest” (Fancy by Iggy Azalea) or “I’ma say all the words inside my head” (Believer by Imagine Dragons) or “rest in peace Uncle Phil” (No Role Modelz by J. Cole)– I love fashion.
+Who needs boys and relationships when there are shopping and clothes and the joy of putting together a beautiful outfit?

 Anyway, I wanted to incorporate fashion on this blog, but I wasn’t sure since the videos never do well on my channel.
 Eventually, I came to the conclusion that I shouldn’t care and decided to just go for it; this is my blog, and I can do what I want with it.